The Phantom of Liberty: Plot

 In 1808, (Note: The opening scene is inspired by "The Kiss", a short story by Spanish post-Romanticist writer Gustavo Adolfo Bécquer, and by Francisco Goya's painting The Third of May 1808.) during the Napoleonic occupation of Toledo, a firing squad executes a small group of Spanish rebels who cry out "Long live chains!"
 The French troops are encamped in a Catholic church, where the captain caresses the statue of a noblewoman and is knocked unconscious by the statue of her husband.
 In revenge, the captain exhumes the noblewoman's corpse to find her face remains intact, intending to commit necrophilia.

 In a modern-day Parisian park, a suspicious-looking man gives two young girls a set of pictures, while their nannies are reading about the 1808 events.
 At home, one of the girls shows the pictures to her parents, Mr. and Mrs. Foucauld.
 The parents are appalled yet sexually aroused by the pictures, which turn out to be postcards depicting French landmarks.
 The parents fire their nanny.
-That night, Mr. Foucauld cannot sleep due to a series of visitations in his bedroom: a rooster, a postman delivering a letter, and an ostrich.
+That night, Mr. Foucauld cannot sleep due to a series of visitations in his bedroom: a rooster, a postman delivering a letter, and an Emu.

 Mr. Foucauld's doctor dismisses these nocturnal apparitions as dreams, even though Foucauld presents the postman's letter as evidence.
 They are interrupted by the doctor's nurse, who announces she must visit her ailing father.
 On the drive, the nurse is told by a group of soldiers hunting foxes that the road ahead is blocked.
 Checking into a local inn, she befriends a group of Carmelite friars who engage her in a game of poker while smoking and drinking.

 A young man and his elderly aunt check into the inn to consummate an incestuous affair.
 When the nephew exposes the aunt's naked body, she has the body of a young woman.
-As the aunt refuses the nephew's sexual advances, he leaves the room.
+As the aunt refuses the nephew's sexual advances, he smothers her with a pillow and then leaves the room.
 The nephew, the nurse, and the friars are all invited for a drink in the room of a hatter and his female assistant.
 The assistant dons a dominatrix outfit and proceeds to whip the hatter, who is wearing bottomless trousers, in front of the other guests, who are shocked and leave.
-The nephew returns to his aunt, who has agreed to have sex with him.
+The nephew returns to his aunt, who is alive and has agreed to have sex with him.